lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 The combat system supports characters in vehicles.
 A character can join a vehicle as either a **Pilot** or a **Passenger**.
 Any time someone in a vehicle is targeted, the vehicle itself takes the damage.
 Vehicles have different hit locations than people.
 If a passenger compartment is hit, the people inside may take damage too.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  If you use the "crew" special option on your attack, you can target a crew member inside a vehicle directly (e.g. shooting through a window).
+If you use the "crew" special option on your attack, you can target a crew member inside a vehicle directly (e.g. shooting through a window).
 Otherwise an atack against either the pilot or a passenger is considered to be an attack against the vehicle.
+{% endfs3tip %}

 # Mounts

 In addition to vehicles, the system supports mounts.
 A character can specify their type of mount, which can give them certain bonuses against unmounted targets.
 When someone attacks a rider, there's a chance of hitting the mount instead.
 An injured mount has no game effect; it's just for RP purposes.
 If your mount is taken out, though, you'll become dismounted and suffer fall damage.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  If you use the "mount" special option on your attack, you can target the mount instead of the rider.
+If you use the "mount" special option on your attack, you can target the mount instead of the rider.
+{% endfs3tip %}

 <a name="attack-resolution"/>

 # Attack Resolution

 Many combat actions result in an “attack” of some sort.
+The system will take care of resolving attacks for you, but it can be helpful to understand the basics of how it works.
+If you want more nitty-gritty details, see [Combat Mechanics](/fs3/fs3-3/combat-mechanics.html).

 The basic steps for resolving an attack are outlined below and described further in subsequent sections:

 1. Determine whether the attack hit, missed, or was dodged.
 2. Determine hit location.